Gravarty/Mint-X-Dark/README.md

 - **GTK2**: Basic GTK2 support implemented.
 Still many bitmaps to go.
 - **Libadwaita**: Not supported, since I use MATE and will not modify these folders

-The goal is a consistent dark experience across all GTK3 applications while retaining compatibility with MATE.
+The goal is a consistent dark experience across all GTK applications while retaining compatibility with MATE.